- Table of Contents

 Step #2: Training and Certification

-Identifying individuals who will lead Six Sigma projects and providing them with appropriate training is crucial.
+It is crucial to identify individuals who will lead Six Sigma projects and provide them with appropriate training.
 Employees can undergo training at different levels, such as Yellow Belt, Green Belt, or Black Belt, based on their roles and responsibilities within the projects.
-Certification programmes equip individuals with the skills and knowledge necessary to execute improvement initiatives effectively.
+Certification programmes equip individuals with the skills and knowledge to effectively execute improvement initiatives.
 Continuous training ensures that employees stay up-to-date with the latest methodologies and tools, enhancing their problem-solving capabilities.

 Step #3: Project Selection